Tom Daley: Personal life

 Daley created a YouTube channel on 23 August 2010.
 His channel covers various topics such as vlogs, exercise and food.
-As of September 2021, Daley has over 1,200,000 subscribers with over 130 million views.
+As of August 2024, Daley has over 1.2 million subscribers with over 180 million views.

 On 2 December 2013, Daley released a YouTube video announcing that he had been in a relationship with a man since early that year.
 He said: "I've never been happier."
-Daley said that it had been a tough decision to speak out about his private life.
-He said: "I'd never felt the feeling of love, it happened so quickly, I was completely overwhelmed by it to the point I can't get him out of my head all the time."
-His husband is American Oscar-winning film screenwriter, director and producer Dustin Lance Black.
+Daley said that it had been a tough decision to speak out about his private life, but he had never before felt that feeling of love, which happened very quickly when he met his husband, American film screenwriter, director and producer Dustin Lance Black.
+Daley and Black met at an industry event, with Daley later saying that it was "a real love-at-first-sight thing".
+He announced their engagement on 1 October 2015.
+Daley and Black married at Bovey Castle in Devon on 6 May 2017.
+Their first child, a son, was born through surrogacy in June 2018.
+The couple's second son was born in March 2023.
+The couple moved from London to LA in 2024.